 Creating targeted and relevant content is not only useful, but it also helps cultivate a positive and healthy relationship with your clients.
 And as you’re in the business of health and fitness, what could be better than that?

-Which email marketing tactics will you implement to grow your fitness business?
+Which email marketing tactics will you use to grow your fitness business?